Tips to help you manage the homebuying process

 A homeownership advisor will also coach you through making a list of “must have” and “nice to have” features.
 With this list, your budget, and your mortgage approval letter, you’re ready to shop.
 A market with low housing supply often requires buyers to look for a “diamond in the rough”—a not-so-perfect house that could be rehabbed to make it suitable.
 And in a fast moving-market, there can be a lot of pressure to decide quickly.
 But that doesn’t mean you should settle for a house that doesn’t meet your basic needs.
 Keep your list of must-haves front and center, but make sure they are not really “nice-to-haves.”

 Even in the most competitive markets, there is always room for negotiation.
 Here’s where selecting the right real estate agent pays off.
 Whether it’s the price of the house (probably the most important item to negotiate), the portion of closing costs to be paid or whether a warranty for major appliances is included, presenting the seller with a list of requests is important.
 Remember, the seller wants to sell and you want to buy.
 Home purchases that are mutually beneficial are made in the middle.

 The team at NeighborWorks Home Partners is on hand to help you prepare to buy a home so that you have a successful ownership experience.
-Buyers can start with free advising appointments, 8-hour Home Stretch workshops, or our new “Homebuyer Basics” one-hour course.
+Buyers can start with advising appointments, 8-hour Home Stretch workshops, or our “Homebuyer Basics” one-hour course.